 - Be based on the input costs of the wholesale product used by the entrant; - Assume a scale equivalent to a 20% 25% actual or projected market share.
-This is likely to be less than the share of the incumbent but reflects a market structure in which consumers derive benefits from competition. - Recognise that entrants will need to compensate consumers for search and switch costs which are not incurred by the incumbent and that these costs are likely to be in the region of 5% 10% of the downstream price. - An allowance for the incumbent's economies of scope.
+This is likely to be less than the share of the incumbent but reflects a market structure in which consumers derive benefits from competition. - Recognise that entrants will need to compensate consumers for search and switch costs which are not incurred by the incumbent or its affiliates and that these costs are likely to be in the region of 5% 10% of the downstream price. - Economies of Scope recovered across competitive products only.